 Whether you’re off on holiday soon, you’ve got a big event looming – or perhaps you just want to give yourself a quick pick me up, I always find that a bit of a tan works wonders.
-It’s a trick I use on myself before I go away – and something I often create on models for photo shoots and sometimes on celebrity clients before red carpet appearances as well.
+It’s a trick I use on myself before I go away and something I often create on models for photo shoots.
+It’s a good pre-res-carpet touch-up for a lot of celebrities I work with as well.

 With the advanced tanning technology we have at our fingertips today, it doesn’t have to be difficult to get an imperceptible faux glow these days.
 A lot of people tell me that they are quite scared of fake tan, so I wanted to share the products and treatments that I know are quick and easy to get right, and which give great, natural looking results.

 Those who aren’t well versed in the world of tanning should begin with a gradual lotion.
 With these, you build up colour over a few days, rather than jumping right in at the deep end, and they tend to contain hydrating ingredients to moisturise skin while they tan.
-Try Vita Liberata’s Fabulous Gradual Tan Lotion which comes without the bad fake tan smell and Dior’s Self Tanning Jelly Gradual Glow for Body which has a lovely, lightweight texture.
+Try Vita Liberata Self Tanning Gradual Lotion which comes without the bad fake tan smell and Dior’s Self Tanning Jelly Gradual Glow for Body which has a lovely, lightweight texture.

 Another option is tanning drops, like Clarins’ Radiance-Plus Golden Glow Booster for Body, which you mix in to your moisturiser to give a very subtle, golden tan.

-Those willing to risk it should try a mousse (James Read’s Express Bronzing Mousse gives a lovely, deep colour), which, when (thoroughly) applied with a mitt give great colour in as little as a few hours.
+Those brave enough to go straight for a one-application tanner should try a mousse (James Read’s Express Bronzing Mousse gives a lovely, deep colour), which, when (thoroughly) applied with a mitt give great colour in as little as a few hours.

 For an instant fix of colour, I also love body makeup, like Guerlain’s Terracotta Jolies Jambes and St Tropez’s Instant Tan Body and a shimmer oil never went amiss to highlight the shin and make legs look as lustrous as they – now – will be.
 The Nars Body Glow is great for this.